5 Easy Steps to Pay Off Credit Card Debt Over $10,000

 If you’re looking for other ways to get help dealing with credit card debt over $10,000, here are some options:

-• Take out a home equity loan or home equity line of credit (HELOC).
-If you’re a homeowner, consider using the equity in it to pay off credit card debt with one of these low-interest options.
+• Take out a home equity loan or home equity line of credit (HELOC)

 The bottom line